dotnet/EntityFramework.Docs/entity-framework/core/modeling/inheritance.md

 ## Entity type hierarchy mapping

-By convention, EF will only set up inheritance if two or more inherited types are explicitly included in the model.
-EF will not automatically scan for base or derived types that are not otherwise included in the model.
+By convention, EF will not automatically scan for base or derived types; this means that if you want a CLR type in your hierarchy to be mapped, you must explicitly specify that type on your model.
+For example, specifying only the base type of a hierarchy will not cause EF Core to implicitly include all of its sub-types.

-You can include types in the model by exposing a DbSet for each type in the inheritance hierarchy:
+The following sample exposes a DbSet for `Blog` and its subclass `RssBlog`.
+If `Blog` has any other subclass, it will not be included in the model.

 [!code-csharp[Main](../../../samples/core/Modeling/Conventions/InheritanceDbSets.cs?name=InheritanceDbSets&highlight=3-4)]

-This model be mapped to the following database schema (note the implicitly-created *Discriminator* column, which identifies which type of *Blog* is stored in each row):
+This model is mapped to the following database schema (note the implicitly-created *Discriminator* column, which identifies which type of *Blog* is stored in each row):

 ![image](_static/inheritance-tph-data.png)